phani-sudo/build-guide-1/topic/k2c-qli-build-ga/troubleshoot_sync_build_and_flash.rst

    .. note::

-      don't include # comments in the JSON configuration file.
-Using a tab instead of space and other invisible whitespace characters might break the functionality of JSON configuration files and might also lead to ``docker.service`` failing to start.
+      Don't include # comments in the JSON configuration file.
+Using a tab instead of space and other invisible whitespace characters may break the functionality of JSON configuration files and can also lead to ``docker.service`` failing to start.

    .. container:: nohighlight